Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Image4

-Open the “Install” section, where you can manage the installation of the Unity editor itself.
+Next, install Unity.
+Open the “Installs” section.
+Here you can manage the installation of the Unity Editor itself.

-Normally when installing Unity via Unity Hub, you can install it from the Install button.
+Normally, when installing Unity via Unity Hub, you can click the “Install” button.

-This will open the Unity Hub and proceed with the dialog to download and install the desired version.
+This will open Unity Hub and a dialog to download and install the desired version will appear.
+Follow the steps to proceed.

-Check the modules you need to upload to STYLY.
+Check the modules required for uploading to STYLY.

-• Windows Build Support (If you are using Windows, Windows Build Support (If you are using Windows, it is installed by default.
-(If you are using Windows, it is installed by default, so the checkbox will not be displayed.)
+• Windows Build Support (If you are using Windows, this is installed by default, so the checkbox will not appear.)

-• Mac Build Support (For macOS users, (If you are using macOS, this is installed by default.
-(If you are using macOS, it is installed by default, so the checkbox will not be displayed.)
+• Mac Build Support (If you are using macOS, this is installed by default, so the checkbox will not appear.)

 • Android Build Support